telosys-saas/telosys-saas/README.md

 - Click on the tab "Developer application"
 - Click on "Register a new application" button
 - Set an application Name
-- Defines a callback URL which matches with the PAC4J callback filter URL defined in the web.xml.
+- Defines a callback URL which be used for  with the PAC4J callback filter URL defined in the web.xml.
 This callback URL must start by "http://" or "https://".
 It likes : "http://localhost:8080/callback"
 - Click on "Register application"
 - It creates an OAuth key with a "Client ID" and a "Client secret"
 - These "Client ID", "Client secret" and "Callback URL" must be written in the file "telosys-saas.properties" located in the TELOSYS_ROOT directory as follow :